Persistent Homology for Structural Characterization in Disordered Systems: Introduction

 In our applications, we explore two main pathways within the PH-based framework we developed: a ML approach and a traditional physics (non-ML) approach.
 In the first pathway, we applied ML to two key tasks: classifying particle rearrangements by labeling particles as “soft” or “hard” and identifying the global phase structure, distinguishing between liquid, amorphous, and crystalline phases.
 The two tasks above are closely related.
 Based on physical intuition, solids mostly contain hard particles, while liquids are primarily soft.
 Additionally, highly ordered and symmetric structures are also largely composed of hard particles.
 Interestingly, we find that high classification accuracy across the three phases in multi-particle systems can be achieved using just a single variable.
 By leveraging the optimal hyperplane from a linear SVM model, we define a scalar field called “Global Softness”, which represents the average distance of all samples to the hyperplane and effectively captures the overall fluidity trend in the system.

 The second pathway uses a traditional physics approach without ML.
-We analyzed the topology of both local particle environments and the global system using our proposed new metric, the Separation Index (SI).
-The SI surpasses the bond-orientation order parameter in classifying the three phases of multi-particle systems, consistent with the finding that high classification accuracy can be achieved with a single variable.
+We analyzed the topology of both local particle environments and the global systems using our proposed new metric, the Separation Index (SI).
+The SI maintains a comparable level of performance to that achieved by the machine learning model, aligning with the finding that high accuracy of phase classification can be achieved with a single variable.
 By adjusting the neighborhood radius, SI also functions as a mechanistic model, illustrating how long-range order and global symmetry in crystalline materials emerge from the local environment of hard particles.
 The calculated results of SI align with those of Global Softness, offering a unified interpretation of fluidity and structural order through both ML and traditional physics perspectives.

 We further explored how SI and Global Softness detect phase transitions.
 The results show that SI can capture the onset point of structural transitions between any two phases, especially a shift from a high-energy phase to a low-energy phase.
 Besides, Global Softness effectively identifies changes in system fluidity trends.
 Ultimately, these two pathways, i.e, the ML approach and the traditional physics (non-ML) approach have achieved a harmonious integration.